scientific-python/cookie/docs/pages/tutorials/dev-environment.md

 >
 > You can also consider the [uv][] package, which is much, much faster version
 > of pip and venv implemented in Rust.
 Just put `uv` in front of the commands
-> you'd normally use; as long as use use venvs, it should be nearly the same.
+> you'd normally use; as long as you use venvs, it should be nearly the same.

 [uv]: https://github.com/astral-sh/uv